cga-wm/advgis-delta/special_works/p2/README.md

 Showing local changes within a few gridded areas is okay, but one nice thing (in general) about soil conditions, such water potential, is that they tend to be continuous across a given surface (or horizon).
 Continuous variables can be estimated between known values because we know there has to be a smooth transition from one value to the next.

-Create versions of the figures you created in the Basic Level where you estimate the values in between the sensors (i.e., [spatial interpolation](https://mgimond.github.io/Spatial/spatial-interpolation.html)).
+Create versions of the figures you created in the Basic Level where you estimate the values in between the sensors (i.e., [spatial interpolation](https://mgimond.github.io/Spatial/spatial-interpolation.html)) using one of the following [deterministic methods](https://mgimond.github.io/Spatial/spatial-interpolation.html#deterministic-approach-to-interpolation):

+* proximity analysis (e.g., using Thiessen/voronoi polygons)
+* inverse-distance weighted (IDW)

 **Advanced Level**